gov-cy/govcy-express-services/README.md

 - **When clinking `view`**:
   - The file is downloaded using the `fileDownloadAPIEndpoint` and opened in a new tab.
 - **When clinking `delete`**:
   - A confimation page is displayed asking the user to confirm the deletion.
+If the user confirms (clicks `Yes`):
+    - The file is deleted using the `fileDeleteAPIEndpoint`
-If the user confirms, the file is deleted from the data layer and the `fileView` element is removed from the page.
+    - The file is deleted from the data layer and the `fileView` element is removed from the page.
+    - If the same file is used on another page (with the same `fileId` and `sha256`), they are also removed from the data layer
 - **On the `review` page after upload**:
   - The element is displayed with a link to `View file`.
 A `Change` link is also displayed for the whole page.
 - **On the `success` page and email after upload**: